 3 December 1918: The Rev William David Abbott.

-Parents the Rev. David Wyley Abbot, Vicar of Cardlington, co.
+William Abbott was born in Kirmington, Lincoln on 22 July 1885, the son of the Rev. David Wyley Abbot, Vicar of Cardlington, co.
 Salop, and mother Mary Ann.

 He was educated at Christ College, Brecon and ordained 'Clerk in Holy Orders' in 1909 and was subsequently appointed Organizing Secretary for the S.P.C.K.

-William married Ruby Williamson at Trinity Church, Boston 7 October 1909 and had two sons Kenneth David George born 17 October 1910 and John Williamson born 21 June 1916.
+William married Ruby Williamson at Trinity Church, Boston on 7 October 1909 and had two sons Kenneth David George born on 17 October 1910 and John Williamson born on 21 June 1916.
 At the 1911 Census they were living at Fairfield, Laugherne Rd, Worcester.
 Before the war he was the Vicar of Cardington, Bedfordshire.

-His Commanding Officer of him
+His Commanding Officer wrote of him:

 ‘I have had an exceptional opportunity of learning what he was, what an inspiration he was to all around him; what a tower of strength he was on the side of everything manly and clean.
 He was one of the bravest men in moral courage I have ever met …'